umbraco/UmbracoDocs/13/umbraco-cms/fundamentals/design/stylesheets-javascript.md

 {% hint style="warning" %}

-Smidge is scheduled for removal from Umbraco 14.
-You can install the package separately if needed.
+Smidge with RunTimeMinification setting is scheduled for removal on Umbraco 14.
+You can install the package separately if needed and read the [Smidge](https://github.com/Shazwazza/Smidge) documentation on how to setup settings.

 {% endhint %}